-- lowest whole life cost. - Work with regulators to ensure that discharge standards are appropriate and affordable. - Manage all continuous discharges from treatment works and invest to reduce the impact of intermittent discharges that occur during storms from combined sewer overflows. - Seek opportunities to utilise our catchment land, raw water reservoirs and assets to maximise the community benefits, working closely with local councils. - Live by our values in efficiently delivering infrastructure to underpin sustainable growth.
+- Work with regulators to ensure that discharge standards are appropriate and affordable. - Manage all continuous discharges from treatment works and invest to reduce the impact of intermittent discharges that occur during storms from combined sewer overflows. - Seek opportunities to utilise our catchment land, raw water reservoirs and assets to maximise the community benefits. - Live by our values in efficiently delivering infrastructure to underpin sustainable growth.